jaeyonggy/OPBART/README.md

 ## Warning

-The calculation of marginal effects for dummy variables by OPSMBART is not implemented yet.
+The calculation of marginal effects for dummy variables by semi-OPBART is not implemented yet.

 ## Future work

-- Implement marginal effects for dummy variables by OPSMBART.
+- Implement marginal effects for dummy variables by semi-OPBART.
 - Optimize the codes in general.

 ## Reference